5 Civic Engagement Examples to Help Reinvigorate Collaboration and Communication in Your Neighborhood

 #3 – Build A Community Preparedness Team

-Unfortunately, not all civic engagement is leisurely volunteering at festivals or assisting food banks.
+Unfortunately, not all civic engagement examples are leisurely volunteering at festivals or assisting food banks.
 Almost every city or town sometimes experiences extreme weather, and a volunteer preparedness team can augment the official workforce of the local government during emergencies.

 How Does It Increase Engagement?